LeonTrii/Playground/2021 :)/Data-Visualization/README.md

 Surface-temperature-heat-map: A nice looking heat map that shows the surface ground temperature.

-Video-game-tree-map: A tree map containing the top video games.
+Video-game-tree-map: A very strange (unique?) tree map containing the top video games.